-In Tango Estilo Milonguero turning by spinning or swiveling on one foot and swerving the hips to power the spin is not viable because
+In Tango Estilo Milonguero turning by spinning or swivelling on one foot and swerving the hips to power the spin is not viable because

 To understand this you can think of movement in terms of physics and the energy generated by forward motion.
-It may be tempting to think of moving forward in line (linear motion) and turning (circular motion) as distinct.
+It’s tempting to think of linear motion and circular motion as distinct.
 In that case, you would be imagining that in order to turn you first come to a dead stop.
 Then you would need to initiate a new movement to create motion which is circular.
 That would be like a car having to come to a dead stop every time it takes a turn.

-In reality there is no need to stop to make a gradual turn.
-The forward momentum is diverted in a new direction so long as the turn is gradual and the car is not moving too fast (otherwise attempting to turn would cause the car to lose traction and skid sideways and perhaps even flip over).
+First, there is no need to stop to make a turn that is gradual.
+The forward momentum is diverted in a new direction so long as the turn is gradual and the car is not moving too fast, otherwise attempting to turn will cause the car to lose traction and skid sideways and perhaps even flip over.
 You only really need to come to a stop or near-stop when doing a sharp U-turn.
 In tango, gradual changes of direction are like those with a wheeled vehicle, namely, they are just a continuation of the forward motion of the walk and so we are just diverting the momentum in a new direction.
 Gradual changes of direction are therefore continuous with walking.

 However, after we walk a few steps we would normally need to stop and go in reverse.
-Again, it may be tempting to think that we have to go to a dead stop, but this is not actually the case.
+Again, it’s tempting to think that we have to go to a dead stop before initiating the movement in the opposite direction.
 Again, when a car stops it does not come to a dead stop instantly.
 When the car sharply brakes the wheels screech and the car sinks into the suspension before all the energy is dissipated and the car comes to a dead stop.
 Before the car comes to a deal halt all that kinetic energy is temporarily stored in the suspension and body of the car.

 Kinetic energy is stored in structures such as a stretched elastic band or a bungee jumping rope at the bottom of the fall.
 The couple in a tango embrace can be viewed as a structure that can be characterised by tensegrity, a word which is a contraction of Tensional Integrity, coined by Buckminster Fuller who gives the following definition: